Understanding Autism Sensory Overload

 Sensory overload can trigger an intense emotional response, such as fear, anxiety, and/or anger.
 It can also cause a physical response, for example pain, nausea, headache or dizziness.

 Sensory overload can be sudden or gradual.
 It can happen in different places in the home, classroom, or community, and can occur at different times.
 However, if you look more closely you will often find that there is a pattern to sensory triggers for the individual.
 For example, you might notice that a child or teen with autism often experiences sensory overload after a particular event or activity.
+My Easy Read Sensory Processing Guide contains practical advice to help you support the sensory integration needs of your child, teen or young adult with autism.

 What does sensory overload look like in a child with autism?